OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 - need unit_type as enum of values unit, meter, suffix
 - need displayable_type as enum of value all, admin, none
-- need unit_represent_type as enum of quantity, flow, raw, unused (unused for when it is a unit type)
+- need unit_represent_type as enum of quantity, flow, raw, unused (unused for when it is a unit_type is not meter)
 - new table named units that has columns:
   - integer id that auto increments and is primary key
   - string name that is unique (name of unit for identification)
   - string identifier that is unique (display name of unit, often similar/same as name)
   - unit_represent_type unit_represent tells how the data is fetched for readings.
 It is only really needed for the meter type.
+  - integer sec_in_rate gives how many seconds there are in the unit associated with flow (rate) units.
+The default value is 3600 which represents per hour.
+This only really applies for flow and raw but is available for all unit types.
   - unit_type type_of_unit tells if this is a unit, meter or suffix type
   - integer unit_index is the row/column index in C<sub>ik</sub>/P<sub>ik</sub> for this unit.
 If the type_of_unit is a meter then it is the row index and if the type_of_meter is a unit then it is the column index.
   - string suffix default '' ([see for description](#vertices))